 During our road trip from Miami to Mississippi, we need to stop for gas occasionally.
 I prefer that the stops coincide with a town that has a locally owned burger joint.
 On the last leg of the drive, we stopped in at Sam’s Super Burger in Grand Bay, Alabama.

 The Super Dog had slaw, sauerkraut, chili, cheese, onion, and yellow mustard.
-I’m not a Sauerkraut fan so I’m not sure why I ordered this other than to have their signature hot dog.
-I’d normally eat a chili dog with onions and yellow mustard.
-The flavors jelled well and I’ve got to imagine this is a popular dish here.
+I’m not a Sauerkraut fan, so I’m not sure why I ordered this other than to have their signature hot dog.
+I’d typically eat a chili dog with onions and yellow mustard.
+The flavors jelled well, and I’ve got to imagine this is a popular dish here.

-For the last year or so I’ve been on a chicken tenders kick and these rank right up there with some of the best I’ve had.
-They were not some prepackaged deal but made in house and you could definitely taste that.
+For the last year or so, I’ve been on a chicken tenders kick.
+Sam Super Burgers’ boneless chicken ranks right up there with some of the best I’ve had.
+They were not some prepackaged deal but made in house, and you could taste that.
 I was in a no sharing zone with these dudes.

-The bread was toasted, the cheese was melted and it’s definitely a Super Burger.
+The bread was toasted, the cheese was melted, and it’s a Super Burger.
 Besides looking like a million bucks, the burger was excellent.
-I spoke to the owner when I was placing my order and he mentioned that they use Midwestern Black Angus Chuck to make their burgers.
+I spoke to the owner when I was placing my order, and he mentioned that they use Midwestern Black Angus Chuck to make their burgers.

 It Really Was Super, Thanks For Asking: